The management of civil parking enforcement within the County of Devon by the Council will:

 The most important thing when it comes to enforcement is that there must be obviousness to the intent of the lining and signage.

-Where a sign is required it must be within 30 meters of the vehicle and within the same bay.
-In a zone, there should be a repeater within line of sight although in some zones only the entry sign is needed.
+Where a sign is required, it must be within 30 meters of the vehicle and adjacent to the same bay.
+In a zone there should ideally be a repeater within line of sight although in some zones only the entry sign is needed.
+If there is no sign in a bay, then you cannot enforce even if there is a sign in a nearby bay visible.

 Lines are not required to be completely clear and joined up.
 Breakages and other missing sections are acceptable, but it needs to be possible to see at least something that shows that there is a bay or line in any photographs that you take.